Best Games Like Cyberpunk 2077

 Developed by: Streum On Studio

 Love it or hate it, it is no surprise that Cyberpunk 2077 has some similar things with E.Y.E.
 Divine Cybermancy.
-With so much complexity much like Cyberpunk 2077, this game needed a whopping twenty-three tutorials in order to get the players ready for the action.
+With so much complexity, much like Cyberpunk 2077, this game needed a whopping twenty-three tutorials to get the players ready for the action.

-With such a creature roster, you have to adapt yourself in order to emerge victorious next to your enemies.
-What was most interesting about this game was how much bizarre and unusual aspects you can uncover even after playing it for quite some time.
+With such a creature roster, you must adapt to emerge victorious next to your enemies.
+What was most interesting about this game was how many bizarre and unusual aspects you can uncover even after playing it for quite some time.

 9. Deus Ex: Mankind Divided